-Lushly illustrated by up-and-coming illustrator Michelle Theodore, this tender, moving picture book by debut author Sara Truuvert explores the profound impacts of family separation and the different forms comfort can take for a child processing loss.
+This tender, moving picture book explores the profound impacts of family separation and the different forms comfort can take for a child processing loss.

-Further reading on Japanese Canadian internment and a note from the author add to readers' understanding of this underrepresented period of history, making it an instant classic.
+Further reading on Japanese Canadian and Japanese American incarceration during WWII and a note from the author add to readers' understanding of this underrepresented period of history.
 Mira and Baku is an emotional exploration of the power of imagination and hope in difficult times.